aminexfrad/Calmify/README.md

 bun dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to start vibing! 🎧
+4. Open [http://localhost:3000](http://localhost:3000) in your browser to start enjoying the vibes! 🎧

 ### 🐳 Using Docker

-You can also run Calmify using Docker:
+You can also run Calmify with Docker:

 ```bash
 # Build the Docker image